Trees in my DNA

 It wasn’t until I visited the birthplace of my German grandmother, and found that the village sat at the edge of a huge pine forest, stretching as far as the eye could see.

-Could it be that my longing for forests had been carried to my DNA?
-I thought of her, Martha, as she reached the shores of a volcanic and barren island off the coast of Iceland to start a new life with her Icelandic husband and there was not a tree in sight.
+I thought of her, Martha Clara, as she reached the shores of a volcanic and barren island, Vestmannaeyjar, off the coast of Iceland, to start a new life with her Icelandic husband and there was not a tree in sight.